Terminal Master’s Track

 Students choosing this track will complete a quantitatively rigorous core sequence of four courses that includes two semesters of econometric analysis:

-An additional six courses (18 credit hours) of electives are required, including at least four ECG (at the 500 or 700 level) courses (12 credit hours) and up to two courses (6 credit hours) from other departments (at the 400 level or above).
-Students may simply select from appropriate ECG and other approved courses.
+An additional six courses (18 credit hours) of electives are required.
+Students may simply select from courses listed below and other approved courses.
 But they also have the opportunity to concentrate their studies on one or multiple fields that match with their own interests.

 Concentration: Financial Economics